 Delete an IPAM scope

 The two default scopes cannot be deleted.
-To delete a custom scope, you must first delete all IPAM pools within it, and then click Delete in the Actions column or on the scope's details page.
+To delete a custom scope, first delete all IPAM pools within it, then click Delete in the Actions column or on the scope's details page.

 Delete an IPAM

-Before deleting an IPAM, ensure that all its IPAM pools and custom scopes have been deleted.
-In the Actions column for the target IPAM or on its details page, click Delete.
+Delete all IPAM pools and custom scopes first.
+Then click Delete in the Actions column for the target IPAM or on its details page.

 API